anupdsouza/anupdsouza.github.io/_posts/2024-05-03-gemini-firebase-extension.md

 }
 ```

 In the `fetchMessages()` function, we create a Snapshot Listener to continually monitor the Firestore DB we created above for changes at the `collectionPath`, ordered by the `createTime` field.
 We then decode each document/chat from the snapshot into our decodable `ChatDocument`.
 Finally we create 2 `Chat` instances, one for the user's input & one for the AI while we wait for the response.
+To send a message to the API, we call the `sendMessage()` function where we add a new document at the given collection path via the `prompt` field.

 ```
 struct Chat: Hashable {